Dr. Saara Wittfooth is the winner of the second EFLM-HyTest Cardiac Marker Award. The

 The Hytest Challenge25 campaign is an admirable effort at targeting the UN sustainable development goals with practical actions.
 It is a wonderful example of how all stakeholders should consider their performance from the perspective of sustainable growth in order to improve the future for all of us.

+What made you choose cardiac diseases as the topic of your research?
 Some years ago, as an exchange student during my Master’s studies, I attended an inspiring lecture on the pathogenesis of atherosclerosis and the role of inflammation in it.

 I was fascinated by this interplay of different processes and the way in which these processes that are designed to protect us can go awry and harm us.
 Soon after this lecture I had to choose the topic for my Master’s thesis and one topic in particular caught my attention: a study of PAPP-A as a novel atherosclerotic plaque vulnerability-related cardiac marker.